lukso-network/website-support-center/docs/extension/common-errors.md

 :::

-### "No recovery set up for this Universal Profile"
+## No recovery set up for this Universal Profile

 If you want to recover your profile from the dashboard, the page might show a recovery button for all of your profiles, even if a particular profile does not have a recovery set up: